Journey

 My fourth workplace

-This is where the most interesting part of the journey begins.
-Casaroz is a cocktail bar with a fully contact bar setup, focused on original, interesting and unusual cocktails, and a warm, welcoming atmosphere.
-Since opening, only two bartenders had worked there — Dima and Tolya, plus one barback.
-They were looking for replacements because they had decided to open their own bar — which has long since opened, that's Bar 27.
-The replacements were supposed to be me and Danu; Danu was working at Covor at the time and was looking for something new.
+Since opening, only two bartenders had worked at this venue, Dima and Tolya, plus one barback.
+They were looking for replacements because they decided to open their own bar — it has been open for a long time now, it is Bar 27.
+Danu and I were supposed to be their replacements.
+At that time, Danu was working at Covor (Covor Bar) and was looking for a new place.

 (Here I was charging the cream whipper — and didn't release all the nitrogen first.)